fls-bioinformatics-core/auto_process_ngs/docs/source/single_cell/bio_rad.rst

 ----------------

-The ``biorad_ddseq`` Fastq generation protocol should be used for Bio-Rad's ddSEQ Single-Cell ATAC-seq data when running the :doc:`make_fastqs <../using/make_fastqs>` command.
+The ``biorad_ddseq`` Fastq generation protocol should be used for Bio-Rad's ddSEQ Single-Cell RNA-Seq and ATAC-seq data when running the :doc:`make_fastqs <../using/make_fastqs>` command.

 Analysis project setup and QC